+Previous attempts to use symbolic regression for the control of dynamical systems were mostly restricted to experiments \cite{gautier-15,parezanovic2016,Duriez2017} without multi-objectivity and without the optimization of constants involved in the equations.
+In contrast, here we use a multi-objective formulation of GP, which allows learning much sparser, as well as multiple Pareto (or non-dominated) solutions \cite{schmidt2009distilling,vladislavleva2009order,Quade2016Prediction}.
+The Pareto solutions can be further analyzed for insight using the conventional analytical methods, such as bifurcation analysis --- subject of our ongoing work.
 We demonstrate the effectiveness of the proposed control approach through application to different dynamical systems with growing level of complexity, ranging from a single oscillator to a hierarchical network.
-For each system we show the useful optimal control terms found through sybmolic regression using the GP algorithm to synchronize or desynchronize the oscillators.
-The application to the control of synchronization in a hierarchical network of oscillators is motivated, especially, by brain disorder problems in the medical domain.
+For each system, we show the useful optimal control terms found by symbolic regression to synchronize or de-synchronize the oscillators.
+The application to the control of synchronization in a hierarchical network of oscillators is motivated by brain disorder problems in the medical domain.
 Body tremors occur when firing neurons synchronize in regions of brain \cite{haken2006brain}.
 In a normal brain state, neurons are coupled to neighboring neurons such that adjacent neurons influence mutually.
 If the firing is periodic, which may appear due to the inherent dynamics of the excitable neurons, this mutual influence may give rise to synchronization \cite{Pikovsky2003Synchronization,Strogatz2006SyncBasin}.
 If the coupling term is very large, this synchronization may extend over a whole region in our brain and thus over many neurons.
 Eventually this collective firing leads to shaky movements of hands, arms or the head, and is treated as a brain disorder.
 One remedy to this problem is to implant a control device which resets the neurons and counteracts the collective synchronization.
 An evident question then is how to design such a controller which also minimizes design cost, energy consumption, or other medical constraints.
 We model this phenomenon, in this work, as a set of oscillatory units (representing neurons) coupled in a small hierarchical network, and apply the proposed approach for learning the optimal control laws for this model.

-To the best of our knowledge this is the is first application of a multi-objective GP to synchronization control in networks of coupled dynamical systems.